anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 To implement these expectations, we could compose assert statements or we could leverage the open-source library called [Great Expectations](https://github.com/great-expectations/great_expectations){:target="_blank"}.
 It's a fantastic library that already has many of these expectations builtin (map, aggregate, multi-column, distributional, etc.) and allows us to create custom expectations as well.
 It also provides modules to seamlessly connect with backend data sources such as local file systems, S3, databases and even DAG runners.
 Let's explore the library by implementing the expectations we'll need for our application.

+!!! note
+    Though Great Expectations has all the data validation functionality we need, there are several other production-grade data validation options available as well, such as [TFX](https://www.tensorflow.org/tfx/data_validation/get_started){:target="_blank"}, [AWS Deequ](https://github.com/awslabs/deequ){:target="_blank"}, etc.

 First we'll load the data we'd like to apply our expectations on.
 We can load our data from a variety of [sources](https://docs.greatexpectations.io/en/latest/guides/how_to_guides/configuring_datasources.html){:target="_blank"} (filesystem, S3, DB, etc.) which we can then wrap around a [Dataset module](https://docs.greatexpectations.io/en/latest/autoapi/great_expectations/dataset/index.html){:target="_blank"} (Pandas / Spark DataFrame, SQLAlchemy).

 ```python linenums="1"